In 2022, almost 21,000 vehicles were stolen in Alberta—with our province accounting for almost 20 percent of all motor vehicle thefts in Canada.

 “It’s still quite common for people to carry things like birth certificates or Social Insurance cards along with their banking cards,” says Cory Dayley, staff sergeant in the Calgary Police Service’s Cyber/Forensics Unit.
 “Combined with other insurance or registration papers from within the vehicle, it can all help a criminal to put together a package that supports a false identity,” making it easier for the thief to, for example, open up a bank account in your name.

-Dayley reports that as recently as January, Calgary police officers were seeing 10-plus vehicle break-ins daily where identity documents or bank and credit cards were explicitly targeted.
+Dayley reports that as recently as January, Calgary police officers were seeing 10-plus vehicle break-ins daily where identity documents or bank and credit cards were the target.
 Once that information has been acquired, identity thieves often move quickly to attempt to open accounts, secure loans or redirect mail.

 WHAT YOU CAN DO